148 N. College Ave.

 Students residing off campus in non-campus properties must register their vehicle with the Public Safety Office.

 Students residing off-campus in non-campus properties must register their vehicle with Lebanon Valley College Public Safety Office.

-If there is campus construction affecting any parking assignments, the campus community will be informed via posted notices and web and/or e-mail announcements indicating location of construction, time period, and alternative options for parking.
+If there is campus construction affecting any parking assignments, the campus community will be informed via posted notices and web and/or e-mail announcements indicating the location of construction, time period, and alternative options for parking.

 Procedures for Penalties and Appeals

 - It is the responsibility of the violator (or the registrant) to pay all fines or initiate an appeal within five (5) business days from the time a citation is issued.